Majeidn/Majeidn/README.md

 - 👋 Hi, I’m @Majeidn
 - 👀 I’m interested in Robotics and Software Engineering.
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently working on a robotics project
 - 💞️ I’m looking to collaborate on building a Death Star.
 - 📫 How to reach me mkheyfets@wpi.edu